Mohammad-Bagamboo/Frontend-Portfolio-Website/README.md

 # Portfolio Website

-This is a simple and responsive portfolio website for Jessica who is a full-stack developer, off course she is an imaginary character (:.
+This is a simple and responsive portfolio website for Jessica who is a full-stack developer, of course she is an imaginary character (:.
 It has 5 pages.

 ## Technologies